 Since July 2007, St. Cornelius has been clustered with St. John the Evangelist, Allenton and St. Nicholas, Capac.
 Father Wayne was named pastor of all three sites until July 31, 2013.
 On August 15, 2013, we welcomed Fr.
 Frederik Kalaj as the new Pastor for our Clustered Parishes.
 On July 1st, 2015, we welcomed Fr.
 Michael Gawlowski and he remains our current Pastor.
-He is assisted by Rev. John (Doc) Ortman who became our associate Pastor on July 1st, 2011.

 The St. Cornelius parish was formed in 1957.
 The first Masses were held in the upstairs room of the current Dryden Public Library.
 The original church building was constructed the following year and is now our multi-purpose room, Dunn Hall.
 In 1986, we completed an addition of 2400 square feet, our present church, to keep up with our growing enrollment.